Freedom Circle logo

 Articles

-Details various events from the dismantling of the Office of Strategic Services after World War II to the 1991 death of Danny Casolaro, which Oglesby said are reason to be worried about "a secret and invisible state within the public state"
+Speech to the Massachusetts Libertarian Party; details various events from the 1945 dismantling of the Office of Strategic Services to the 1991 death of Danny Casolaro, which Oglesby said were reason to be worried about "a secret and invisible state"

 An uprising in the Dominican Republic was put down with the help of 20,000 U.S. Marines.
 Ellsworth Bunker, the U.S. ambassador, Abe Fortas, a new Supreme Court justice and a crony of LBJ's, presidential advisors Adolf Berle, Averill Harriman and Joseph Farland were all on the payroll of organizations such as the National Sugar Refining Company, the Sucrest Company, the National Sugar Company, and the South Puerto Rico Sugar Company—all of which had holdings in the Dominican Republic that were threatened by the revolution.